Language Translation

 • Maps and Statistics

-For current WNV disease activity, visit our Mosquito-Borne Activity Dashboard.
+For data on WNV detections in people, horses, and mosquitoes, visit our Mosquito-Borne Activity Dashboard.

 For historical WNV disease statistics in Indiana, please visit: